timderspieler/UltraPermissionsDatabase/README.md

 ## This is not for support

-To get support join TechsCode's discord at http://ultrapermissions.com/discord
+To get support for Ultra Permissions join TechsCode's discord at http://ultrapermissions.com/discord

 ## Format